microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 * No two chunks intersect/overlap
 * Every node in the tree belongs to a chunk

 These chunks are the smallest units of tree that can be individually read from storage or written to storage.
 At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.

-The chunk size is not necessarily related to the blob size; multiple chunks might go into a blob, or perhaps a chunk might be split across multiple blobs (that must always be downloaded together).
+> The chunk size is not _necessarily_ related to the blob size; multiple chunks could go into a blob, for example.
+But in practice, having the chunk size target the blob size and storing each chunk in its own blob simplifies things greatly.

 ## The Chunk Data Structure